chef/chef-web-docs/chef_master/source/server_replication.rst

    Default value: ``'/opt/chef-sync'``.

 ``master``
-   Use to specify the root URL for the master Chef server.
+   Use to specify the root URL for the master Chef Server.

 ``name``
    Default value: ``'sync'``.